boscoh/supplescroll/readme.md

 2. an excerpt
 2. body in [markdown](https://daringfireball.net/projects/markdown/basics)

-In the header, give the name of a supplescroll template you want to use:
+Once the article is written, run `supplescroll` with the lucid theme:

-    template: lucid.haml
+    > supplescroll article.md lucid

-There are several templates provided in the package:
+There are several other themes provided in the package:

   - `dark.haml` ([sample](http://boscoh.github.com/supplescroll/index.html))
   - `light.haml` ([sample](http://boscoh.github.com/supplescroll/sample2.html))